Great Oxidation Event: Lomagundi-Jatuli event

 The rise in oxygen content was not linear: instead, there was a rise in oxygen content around 2.3 Ga, followed by a drop around 2.1 Ga.
 This rise in oxygen is called the Lomagundi-Jatuli event, Lomagundi event, or Lomagundi-Jatuli excursion (named for a district of Southern Rhodesia) and the time period has been termed Jatulian, which is considered to be part of the Rhyacian period.
 During the Lomagundi-Jatuli event, oxygen amounts in the atmosphere reached similar heights to modern levels, before returning to low levels during the following stage, which caused the deposition of black shales (rocks that contain large amounts of organic matter that would otherwise have been burned away by oxygen).
 This drop in oxygen levels is called the Shunga-Francevillian event.
 Evidence for the event has been found globally in places such as Fennoscandia and the Wyoming Craton.
 Oceans seem to have stayed rich in oxygen for some time even after the event ended.
+However, significant controversy remains regarding the Lomagundi-Jatuli event, with some suggesting could instead be the product of metabolic evolution and be only a local signature preserved in restricted depositional settings.

 It has been hypothesized that eukaryotes first evolved during the Lomagundi-Jatuli event.